PracticePort/BareMinimumEE-EE/README.md

-# BareMinimumEE-EE Warning
+# The Following is Regarding the Respective Lists of Expulsion Events and Entrance Events

-**Under construction, 2nd sheet- Entrance Events
+**Under construction, 2nd sheet- Entrance Events.
+At this time, a draft of Expulsion Events is available.
+It will also see certain columns merged or dropped along with a cleaning of the description.

 ## Known Issues:
 * Sources cited vary in depth by region and time period